 What is the Ticino region like?

 Most tourists prefer to stay around Lake Maggiore or Lake Lugano.
-The Lake Maggiore region is where we find the towns Bellinzona and Locarno.
+The Lake Maggiore region is where the towns of Bellinzona and Locarno can be found.
 Lugano is located on Lake Lugano and surrounded by mountains.
 All mentioned towns are a good base to explore both lake areas.

 What not to miss in the Ticino